aallam/aallam.github.io/_posts/2026-04-12-code-execution-for-mcp.md

 - upstream, as a source of tools that are wrapped into the guest namespace,
 - downstream, as a surface that exposes code execution back out to MCP clients.

-Internally, that maps to a small set of packages such as `@execbox/core`, the executor packages, and `@execbox/protocol`, but the important user-facing idea is simpler: define capabilities once, choose the runtime boundary that fits the deployment, and keep the execution contract the same.
+Internally, that maps to `@execbox/core`, `@execbox/quickjs`, `@execbox/remote`, `@execbox/isolated-vm`, and the `@execbox/core/protocol` transport subpath used by hosted and remote flows.
+The user-facing idea is simpler: define capabilities once, start with `@execbox/quickjs`, and only move to a stronger host boundary or remote transport when the deployment actually needs it.

 ## Usage